netxms/netxms-doc/admin/log-monitoring.rst

 ============================

 The log parser can send parameters to events.
-All capture groups will be sent to the event as a parameters.
+All capture groups will be sent to the event as parameters.
 For Windows additional parameters are provided.

 +----------+----------------------------------------------------+